 We are all different.
 And we like that.

-Our CEO and Chairman John Forsyth has been nationally recognized for his commitment to diversity.
-Here’s what Mr. Forsyth says about inclusion at Wellmark:
+Our CEO and President Cory Harris has been nationally recognized for his commitment to diversity.
+Here’s what Cory says about inclusion at Wellmark:

 Our success continues to depend on our ability to reduce costs, provide better service to our members, providers and stakeholders, and develop new products and services.
 Diverse suppliers play a key role in helping us achieve these goals.

 The purpose of supplier diversity is to identify and encourage fair opportunities for qualified firms.
 Wellmark works to include a variety of vendors in every bidding opportunity, through direct business or subcontracting arrangements.
 Diverse classifications currently being tracked and supported by Wellmark include: